versionpress/versionpress/.github/PULL_REQUEST_TEMPLATE.md

-Resolves # .
+Resolves #

-Description of the proposed changes goes here.
-Usually a paragraph or two.
+Write a paragraph or two about the proposed changes here.

-Reviewers:

-- [ ] @versionpress/core-devs